ADATA AiR - artist-in-residence programme

 Part of the programme of Plovdiv – European Capital of Culture 2019

-ADATA AiR is a project of the Plovdiv 2019 Foundation, realized in partnership with the Goethe-Institut in Bulgaria and the Polish Institute in Sofia.
+ADATA AiR is a project of the Plovdiv 2019 Foundation, in partnership with the Goethe-Institut in Bulgaria and the Polish Institute in Sofia.
+Activities are a realization of the key project "Adata Island and the Maritsa River", connected with the revival of the region and its return to the urban life.

 Plovdiv 2019 Foundation launches an artist-in-residence programme – ADATA AiR – in the city of Plovdiv.
 The residency aims to give a space for a creative exchange that fosters intercultural dialogue and interaction.
 The platform is open for artists, architects, designers, etc., from Europe to join the special pre-capital-of-culture stage of the development of the Bulgarian city Plovdiv, which is going to be a European Capital of Culture in 2019.
 During their stay, the residents will have the opportunity to develop new projects and interact with local communities and the complex cultural realities of the city.